Salazar-AI-Associates/Reddit-web-scrapping-project/README.md

 # Acknowledgments
 •	Although NLP seems it didn’t work for this specific instance, is something to keep exploring in the future.

-•	For a more explanations refer to the power point presentation on the repo.
+•	For a more explanations refer to the power point presentation [Reddit Comments Classification Project.pptx](Reddit Comments Classification Project.pptx) on the repo.

 •	This was a student project, but it has the potential to be commercial tool with some modifications.
 See the Jupyter notebook   [reddit_post_growth_project](reddit_post_growth_project.ipynb) for more details.